Minimum Bottom Line Profit Should Average 9.4%!

 - Technology – computers, switch boxes, inverters, motors, pumps and wholes systems require technological programing, testing and monitoring prior to delivery as materials for a project.

 As the materials move from the lowest to the more sophisticated status, outside labor and businesses add value taking the particular material to the next level.
-For example, pipes are made from raw materials but have some engineered work done prior to ensure integrity and quality manufacturing the pipe.
+For example, pipes are made from raw materials but have some engineered work done prior to ensure integrity and quality manufacturing of the pipe.
 The same goes for wire, it is a composite of metal, paper, synthetic membrane and wrapped on the outside by a polyurethane coating to protect it from rubbing and cuts.
 A manufacturer took the raws materials and developed a process to produce wire.

 In general, the more sophisticated materials have low markups (20% to 25%) and raw materials are at the other end of markup percentages; in some cases more than 100%.

-There are still other factors that affect markup with materials; but the material’s status has the greatest bearing on the markup with materials in construction.
+There are still other factors that affect markup with materials; but the material’s status has the greatest bearing on markup with materials in construction.

 Other Factors Affecting Materials Markup in Construction

 There is more to the materials cost than the actual core amount paid for the material.
 The most common factor affecting the total price of materials is delivery fees.
 Delivery costs range from free to custom delivery systems including the use of cranes or even heavy lift helicopters to place the material in the right spot.
 As the cost of delivery increases or its coordination becomes complex, the contractor should increase the markup to cover the additional indirect costs.
 Common examples include delivery to remote sites, material testing (slump tests for concrete), and bill of lading documentation.
-The more intricate or convoluted the delivery process, the greater the markup on the materials is needed to cover this addition risk exposure.
+The more intricate or convoluted the delivery process, the greater the markup on the materials is required to cover this additional risk exposure.

 Another factor affecting materials markup is availability.
 Some materials are only available during certain times of the year or have long lead times to acquire them.
 Certain high end wood (teak, mahogany, ebony, zebrawood) materials have long lead times to receive the material.
 Often, custom contractors have to place options on the materials adding additional costs and associated risks.
 Thus, lack of availability allows the contractor to significantly increase the markup for rare materials.